apache/yunikorn-site/src/pages/community/events.md

 under the License.
 -->

-Upcoming Meetup
+## Upcoming Meetup

+None planned at this moment, check for updates later...

 ---
+## Past Meetups

+**4:30pm - 6:00pm, PST, 20 October 2022**

+Presentations and recording links located [below](#past-conference--meetup-recordings)

 We are hosting an Apache YuniKorn meetup on Thursday, 20 October 2022.
 Come and join us!
 This is the first hybrid on-line and in-person meetup for Apache YuniKorn.

-Join us between **4:30pm - 6:00pm, PST, 20 October 2022**
-Location: Cloudera office, 5470 Great America Pkwy, Santa Clara, CA

 A lot has changed since our last meetup a little over 6 months ago.
 We since then have graduated to an Apache TLP, released v1.0.0 and two minor releases as a follow-up.
 We had multiple presentations at: KubeCon Europe 2022, VISA Meetup and ApacheCON 2022.
 This is just a partial list of all that has happened and is going to happen.

-To add this event to your Google calendar [click here](https://calendar.google.com/event?action=TEMPLATE&tmeid=MmVqc2tkZ25yYzYwMDFodXRrcWpucXU3OGsgYXBhY2hlLnl1bmlrb3JuQG0&tmsrc=apache.yunikorn%40gmail.com).
+To add this event to your Google calendar [click here].
-The invite includes a link for joining us virtually [using zoom webinar](https://cloudera.zoom.us/webinar/register/WN_aS8yQZBETP-bj1MkF8king).
+The invite includes a link for joining us virtually [using zoom webinar].

 We have the following agenda lined up:
-1. **Karpenter as an autoscaler**
+1. **YuniKorn @ Pinterest**
-Speaker : Weiwei, Apple
+Speaker : Rainie, Pinterest
 Abstract:
-Can we support Karpenter as an autoscaler with YuniKorn.
-In the current deployments YuniKorn is known to work with the cluster autoscaler.
-Karpenter does things slightly different.
-How does that work with YuniKorn as a scheduler.
+Spark on YARN is used for production workloads.
+Using Apache YuniKorn we try to move from YARN to Kubernetes.
+A path of testing, comparing and changing at multiple levels.
 2. **ApacheCON and YuniKorn : Feedback**
 Speaker : Wilfred, Cloudera
 Abstract: